wagtail/wagtail/docs/contrib/api/usage.rst

 ``meta``
 ^^^^^^^^

-This section is for any piece of information that is useful, but not a database field.
-The initial implementation only includes the type name here, but possible additions would be things like urls to relevant parts of the API (eg. detail/edit views), status, parent page, etc.
+This section is used to hold "metadata" fields which aren't fields in the database.
+Wagtail API adds two by default:

+ - ``type`` - The app label/model name of the object
+ - ``detail_url`` - A URL linking to the detail view for this object

 Selecting a page type